Slayer404/Smart-Home-Water-Motor/README.md

 ## Setup and Installation

 1. Follow the circuit diagram to connect the components.
-2. Upload the provided Arduino code to your microcontroller.
+2. Upload the provided ESP32 code to your microcontroller.

 ## Usage